mA4rK0/MERN-Stack-Setup/README.md

 FRONTEND TUTORIAL:
 1. Go back to the setup directory
-2. type npx create-next-app@latest in the terminal for making the frontEnd directory
+2. type npx create-next-app@latest in the terminal for making the frontend directory